srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ./8-run-PolyGlot-tiny.sh
 ./10-run-AFLCompiler-tiny.sh
 ```
 The *tiny.sh scripts run each for 1 minute.
-Do not worry if not all fuzzer produced data, as some of them (like Clang-fuzzer) has a longer loading time.
+Do not worry if not all fuzzers produced data, as some of them (like Clang-fuzzer) has a longer loading time.

 DO NOT WORRY IF YOU GET C ERROR MESSAGES, we test C compilers, and hence do bad things to it.
 However, if you fuzzer does not start or stop suddenly, please contact us.
 For example, this is a normal output of compiler fuzzer fuzzing process:
 ```